vdhamer/Photo-Club-Hub/.github/README.md

 - `languages` lists the language codes used for localized photographer `keywords` and organization `remarks`.
     - `isoCode` is the 2 (ISO 639-1) or 3 letter (ISO 639-2) language code for the language.
 Use the 2 letter codes when available.
     - `languageNameEN` is the name of the language in English.
 Example: "Chinese".
 So this can tell you that ZH represents Chinese.
-We expect that we can translate the language's name to other languages programmatically, should that be necessary.
 </details></ul>

 <ul><details><Summary>Optional Level 0 fields (click to expand)</Summary></p>